hbs-rcs/hbsgrid-docs/docs/storage.md

 If you should need to keep files on the scratch volume for longer than 60 days, please contact RCS.

-Please see our Tutorials section for example scratch usage patterns.

 #### Undeleted Trash files on Scratch {#undeleted-files-scratch}
 Although your Trash may appear empty,  'trashed' files may still exist in a hidden folder on scratch.
 To check whether this is the case, `run ls -al /export/scratch` and see whether a .Trash folder with your username is listed.